olgarozhdestvina/Fundamentals-of-Data-Analysis/README.md

 ### Full Description of the Tasks  <a name="full_description_of_the_tasks"></a>

   * ***counts.py*** <a name="task1"></a>
 This Python function takes a list as input and returns a dictionary of unique items in the list as keys and the number of times each item appears as values.

+_Ouput of the above function:_

+    In [2]: counts(['A', 'A', 'B', 'C', 'A'])
+    Out[2]: {'A': 3, 'B': 1, 'C': 1}

   * <a name="task2"></a>